WGL-2024/WGL_repo_2024/AP-protocol.md

 `PacketSent(packet)`: This event indicates that node has sent a packet.
 All the informations about the `src_id`, `dst_id` and `path` are stored in the packet routing header.

 `PacketDropped(packet)`: This event indicates that node has dropped a packet.
 All the informations about the `src_id`, `dst_id` and `path` are stored in the packet routing header.

+## Note on commands and events

+Due to the importance of these messages, drones MUST prioritize handling commands from the simulation controller over messages and fragments.

+This can be done by using [the select_biased! macro](https://shadow.github.io/docs/rust/crossbeam/channel/macro.select_biased.html) and putting the simulation controller channel first, as seen in the example.

+## Shortcut for Ack, Nack and FloodResponse

+Since these messages can't be lost for the network to work, the drone will send them to the Simulator in case of an error, which will send them directly to the destination.

 ### Communication with hosts (clients and servers)
 Since the simulation controller, clients, and servers are managed within the group, the commands between the SC and hosts may differ from those used for drones, as `PacketDropped(packet)`, `Crash`, and `SetPacketDropRate(pdr)` are commands related to drones.